yagianggar/JodaTest/README.md

 # JodaTest
-Simple App to test IANA DST Timezone converted using JODA Library
+Simple App to test IANA Timezone converted using JODA Library in order to check if DST timezone is detected